OpenEugene/openboard/front/README.md

 Welcome!
 Glad you are here.

-To start the application:
+### Installation

+First step would be to [install Elm](https://guide.elm-lang.org/install.html).

+Then you should have the `elm` command available.
+To compile the application run:

-`elm make src/Main.elm --output=public/app.js && go run tools/front.go`
+`elm make src/Main.elm --output=public/app.js`

+Then serve up the `public` directory.
+If you have `go` installed:

+`go run tools/front.go`

 ### Tests